 At this time, face masks are encouraged in the Kaleideum Planetarium due to the close proximity of the space.

-Enjoy the night sky (even during the day), attend a laser show, or watch one of our many cool programs.
+Enjoy the night sky (even during the day), attend a laser show, or watch one of our educational programs.
 Great for all ages!
-The SciWorks Planetarium is a multi-media theater.
+The Kaleideum Planetarium is a multi-media theater.
 Inside the 50-foot dome, visitors experience a realistic simulation of the night sky as observed from any place on Earth.
-Special effects, slides, video images, and lighting are combined to enhance the overhead drama.
-Planetarium programs range from preschool to adult level and include many multi-cultural selections that reflect a world view of astronomy throughout the ages.
-Our laser light system offers the additional pleasure of a dazzling light show set to music and includes a choice of selections for all ages.
+Stars, NASA images and videos, special effects and lighting are combined to enhance the overhead drama.
+Planetarium programs range from preschool to adult level.
+Our laser light system offers dazzling light shows set to music great for all ages.

 Weekday Show Schedule

 Our weekday schedule is subject to change daily due to school and community groups.

 Watch our brand new Zula Patrol Under the Weather at 11 am Wednesdays, Thursdays and Fridays in August!

 11 AM – Young Astronomers

 12 PM – Zodiac Sky Tour

 3 PM – Live Sky Tour